dooblem/adampd/README.md

  * you can also set the default color

 ada-buttons.py:
- * select: play/pause, right/left: next/previous song, up/down: volume
+ * select: play/pause, right/left: next/previous song, up/down: nothing
  * after some idle time not playing, you have to press buttons for some seconds to wake up the keypad, this is for cpu economy

 AdaFruit doc link: https://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi/usage